 Crowns and Bridges

-This process generally consists of a minimum of two to three visits over a three to four week period.
-Once the procedure is completed, proper dental hygiene, including daily brushing and flossing, is required to maintain healthy, bacteria-free teeth, gums and crowns.
+This process consists of two visits over the course of three weeks.
+Once the procedure is completed, proper dental hygiene, including daily brushing and flossing, is required to maintain healthy, bacteria-free teeth, gums, and crowns.
 This helps in the prevention of gum disease.
-Given proper care, your crowns can last a lifetime.
+Crowns can last for years with proper hygiene.

 A bridge is a dental device that fills a space that a tooth previously occupied.
 A bridge may be necessary to prevent:

-- Shifting of the teeth that can lead to bite problems (occlusion) and/or jaw problems and resultant periodontal disease.
+- Shifting of the teeth that can lead to bite problems (malocclusion) and/or jaw problems and resultant periodontal disease.

 - Bridges safeguard the integrity of existing teeth and help maintain a healthy, vibrant smile.

-- A fixed bridge is the most popular and consists of a filler tooth that is attached to two crowns, which fit over the existing teeth and hold the bridge in place.
+- A fixed bridge is the most popular and consists of a filler tooth attached to two crowns, which fit over the existing teeth to hold the bridge in place.

 - The cantilever bridge is often used when there are teeth on only one side of the span.
 A typical three-unit cantilever bridge consists of two crowned teeth positioned next to each other on the same side of the missing tooth space.
-The filler tooth is then connected to the two crowned teeth, which extend into the missing tooth space or end.
+The filler tooth is then connected to the two crowned teeth for support.